cannam/repoint/README.md

 Library status
 ==============

-Run "vext check" to print statuses of all the configured libraries.
+Run "vext review" to print statuses of all the configured libraries.

 A pinned library can be _absent_, _present_, _superseded_, or _wrong_.